Étienne Daho: Career

 Eden was subsequently re-released for the anglophone market with great reviews with the song "A New World", which was an English-language version of "Au Commencement".
 Daho performed in a sold out Institute of Contemporary Arts.
 He also sang at the Marquee in 1989.

 After a double platinum greatest hits compilation Best of Singles in 1998, the number one Corps & armes in 2000 saw Daho eschewing electronics in favour of a more orchestral sound fuelled by traditional instruments: piano, acoustic guitar, horns, directed by Wil Malone.
 One of the tracks included an English-language duet with Vanessa Daou ("Make Believe").
 It includes also "Le brasier", "La baie" and "Ouverture".

 Daho shifted gears once again for his dark and moody 2004 album Réévolution, which featured a guitar-heavy rock sound.
-He released the single hit "If" with Charlotte Gainsbourg as well as the Phil Spector influenced "Retour à toi" and "Les liens d'Eros" with Marianne Faithfull, reading her great uncle Leopold von Sacher-Masoch's Venus in furs.
+He released the single hit "If" with Charlotte Gainsbourg as well as the Phil Spector influenced "Retour à toi" and "Les liens d'Eros" with Marianne Faithfull, reading her great-uncle Leopold von Sacher-Masoch's Venus in furs.

 In 2005, Daho released a live album Sortir Ce Soir, which featured many of his greatest hits performed in concert.

 In 2007, his new album, L'Invitation, which was created with Edith Fambuena, was released to good press reviews.
 In 2008, a compilation of covers was released, called Tombés pour Daho (after Daho's single, Tombé pour la France).
 The recording artists include Benjamin Biolay, Doriand, Elli Medeiros, Daniel Darc, and Arnold Turboust.
 In the same year, on 8 March, Daho received a Victoire de la Musique award in the category Album Pop / Rock of the Year.

-His last album, Les Chansons de l'innocence retrouvée, was released in 2013 and was a critical success in France, being included in several best end-of-year lists, including Les Inrockuptibles and Télérama.
+Les Chansons de l'innocence retrouvée was released in 2013 and was a critical success in France, being included in several best end-of-year lists, including Les Inrockuptibles and Télérama.

 For record sleeves and music videos, Daho has collaborated with Pierre et Gilles, Michel Gondry, Nick Knight, Doug Nichol, Jean-Pierre Jeunet, M/M, Abake, Inez van Lamsweerde and Guy Peellaert among others.